Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Matrix Keypad.rst

     The function at the top of the window to draw a calculator display area, and in the area of the right alignment display content.

-.. c:function:: class Key
+.. py:function:: class Key

     This is a custom class that defines the associated attribute owned by a key.
 There are only some member variables and a constructor in this class.

-.. c:function:: class Keypad
+.. py:function:: class Keypad

     This is a custom class that defines the methods to use keypad.